ikmb/esga/docs/troubleshooting.md

 The performance of the pipeline can be tuned in a number of ways.
 We have observed long run times for highly fragmented genomes or if the number of sequences in blast and exonerate jobs is chosen too large.

+## The pipeline crashes during the PASA stage

+This is likely caused by a small value for `--npart_size` .
+PASA derives certain stastics about the base distribution etc from the individual assembly chunks.
+If these are set too small, PASA may return a cryptic error and crash.
+Solution: increase the value for `--npart_size`.
+We found 200MB to work well for the genomes we tested, but depending on the gene density, smaller or larger values may be needed.

 ### Genome assembly
 Your genome assembly should, at most, contain thousands of scaffolds - ideally much less than that.
 Modern sequencing approaches such as linked-read sequencing or long reads make this a feasible goal for many organisms.
 It is also advisable to exclude very short scaffolds (<5kb) from your assembly prior to annotation;